ig-or/QWTWPlot.jl/README.md

  #### user callbacks

-  now you can make your own function to be called, when  you do a mouse click on a plot. `qwexample.jl` supposed to have more examples about it. following (exported from a module) struct is a parameter to your callback function:
+  now you can make your own function to be called, when  you do a mouse click on a plot, or pressing 'clip' button. `cbtest.jl` supposed to have more examples about it.

+ following (exported from a module) struct is a parameter to your callback function:

 ```

+"""
+	information for the callback function
+	about the mouse click
+"""
 struct QCBInfo
 	type::Int32		# callback type ('1' for simple mouse click.. something else in case 'external UDP message info')
 	plotID::Int32	# ID of the plot window
 	lineID::Int32	# ID of the closest line
 	index::Int32	# closest point index
-	xx::Int32		# window coord
+	xx::Int32		# x window coord
-	yy::Int32		# window coord
+	yy::Int32		# y window coord

 	# closest point info
 	x::Float64	# X coord